gold/flam/README.md

 Let's be sure and retrieve your stored content.
 Use your key instead of the fake one:

-    $ ./flam --get <key>
+    ./flam --get <key>

 The command line interface by default keeps a simple log of write events (using -f or -c options).
-View keys.log to see your first entry.
+View `keys.log` to see your first entry.

 Let's safely store the content of a text file.

-    $ ./flam.js --file ~/essential_ingredients.txt
+    ./flam.js --file ~/essential_ingredients.txt

-Use the same get option to retrieve the content
+Use the same get option to retrieve the content.

-    $ ./flam.js -g <key>
+    ./flam.js -g <key>

 Another example using flam as a module.

 cd in to the examples directory and run the app:

-    $ node app.js
+    node app.js

 Caveats